Properties of best approximations with respect to the Ky Fan $p$-$k$ norm, and the strict spectral approximant of a matrix: Acknowledgments

 \section{Acknowledgments}

-The author is thankful to K. Zi\c{e}tak for bringing her paper to our attention and for introducing several open problems.
+The authors are grateful to the referee for a careful reading of the manuscript and for the suggestions that improved its presentation.
+The authors are thankful to K. Zi\k{e}tak for bringing her paper to our attention and for introducing several open problems.
 We also sincerely appreciate the valuable discussions we had with her.
-The author P. Grover is supported by a SERB Core Research Grant CRG/ $2023/000595$ funded by the Anusandhan National Research Foundation (ANRF), India.
+The author P. Grover is supported by a grant CRG/ $2023/000595$ funded by the Anusandhan National Research Foundation (ANRF), India.